-The Amazon Fire TV Stick (preferably the 4K version) is probably our favourite streaming device – and one of its best features, is that it comes with a library of thousands of apps.
+The Amazon Fire TV Stick (preferably the 4K version) is one of our favourite streaming devices – and one of its best features, is that it comes with a library of thousands of apps.

 But one might get a little overwhelmed with so many things you could download.
 So whether you just bought a new Fire TV device (there are now three different Fire TV Sticks, as well as the Fire TV Cube) or you’ve had it for a while and want to find new apps to try – here’s our list of some of the best firestick apps for UK users.

 Keep in mind, there’s no way to cover them all – and new ones come out every day – but this list should get you started (Some apps, like Amazon’s Prime Video, come pre-installed – so we didn’t list them here).

 Most of these apps are free (though some belong to a paid service, like Netflix), and can be downloaded either directly on the device, or via the Amazon App Store on your desktop (and choosing to “Deliver It To Fire TV” after you’ve registered your device).